djl/tarpit/README.markdown

 SETUP
 -----

-Your backup configs are kept in `~/.tarpit/`.
-Files are regular shell scripts which will be `source`d at run time.
-These scripts can contain pretty much anything you like as long as a few variables are set:
+Configs are just directories kept in `~/.config/tarpit`.
+Each directory must contain a file called `config`.
+This is a regular shell script which will be sourced at run time.
+This file must contain the following variables:

-* `ARCHIVE`
+* `NAME`

   The name of the archive.

 * `FILES`

-  An array of files and directories to include in the archive.
+  An array of files to be excluded in the archive.

 * `EXCLUDE` (optional)

-  An array of patterns for Tarsnap to ignore.
+  An array of files or directories to be excluded from the archive.

 * `KEYFILE` (optional)